Collections

 widget and routing capabilities.

 You don’t need to create a new page for each collection.
-Instead, you can define a dynamic template to display any collection.
+Instead, define a dynamic template to display any collection.

 Installation